xStarbound/xStarbound/doc/lua/utility.md

 # `sb` and `xsb`

-The `sb` table contains miscellaneous utility functions that don't directly relate to any assets or content of the game, while the `xsb` table contains a single callback for returning the running xSB-2 version.
+The `sb` table contains miscellaneous utility functions that don't directly relate to any assets or content of the game, while the `xsb` table contains a single callback for returning the running xStarbound version.
+Available in all script contexts.

 ---

 #### `String` xsb.version()

+> **This callback and the `xsb` table are available only on xStarbound, for obvious reasons.**

-Returns the currently running version of xSB-2.
+Returns the currently running version of xStarbound.
 Returns xServer's version if running on xServer or xClient's version if running on xClient.

 ---